Clarke University Interlibrary Loan Policy

 Before Placing a Request:

-Please check the Clarke Library Catalog and A-Z Journal Locator to be sure that the Library does not own the material you are requesting.
+Please check the Clarke Library Catalog and the Full Text Finder to be sure that the Library does not own the material you are requesting.

 Things to Consider Before Requesting Materials Through Interlibrary Loan:

 • Item must not exist in one of the local libraries (UD, Dubuque Public Library, or Loras College) You have borrowing privileges at these other libraries and can go there and check out items you need.

 • We cannot request items that are on reserve, that are New York Times Best Sellers, or textbooks.